-Following the discharge of a firearm, the TFC should initially establish what has taken place (including the extent of any casualties).
-The TFC should also establish:
+After the DSI has occurred, the FDO should initially establish what has taken place (including the extent of any casualties).
+The FDO should also establish the following.

 - Is any person injured?
-If so, are they receiving appropriate medical attention? - Is there an ongoing threat to life or operational imperative that requires continued action from armed officers? - Are there any new or emerging threats or risks outstanding to any person? - What control measures are in place in respect of these threats or risks? - Are there any critical operational safety issues that require immediate attention? - Are any subjects at large?
-If so, what action is required to locate them? - To what extent have the original operational objectives been met? - What additional resources are required? - Have relevant scenes been identified? - What action is required to secure and preserve scenes and evidence? - Has the appropriate post-incident procedure been implemented? - Who are the potentially key police witnesses (KPWs) and have they been reminded of the guidance related to conferring? - Have relevant staff associations been notified? - Have arrangements been made to hand over to the IIO? - Has the force professional standards department been notified? - Has the SFC been briefed?
+If so, are they receiving appropriate medical attention? - Is there an ongoing threat to life or operational imperative that requires continued action from officers or police staff? - Are there any new or emerging threats or risks outstanding to any person? - What control measures are in place in respect of these threats or risks? - Are there any critical operational safety issues that require immediate attention? - Are any subjects at large?
+If so, what action is required to locate them? - To what extent have the original operational objectives been met? - What additional resources are required? - Have relevant scenes been identified? - What action is required to secure and preserve scenes and evidence? - Has the appropriate PIP been implemented? - Have KPWs been reminded of the guidance related to conferring? - Have staff associations/trade unions been notified? - Have arrangements been made for handover to the IIO?

-The TFC's responsibilities will be relevant until they are relieved of their responsibilities or the incident has been brought to a conclusion.
+- Has the force PSD been notified? - Has the force gold or critical incident commander been briefed?

-The initial action taken by the TFC should ensure:
+The FDO's responsibilities will be relevant until they are relieved of their responsibilities or the incident has been brought to a conclusion.

-resources are adequately deployed including medical aid, welfare, operational and technical support
+The initial action taken by the FDO should ensure:

-- continuity of command of any ongoing crime-in-action - integrity of process in relation to securing best evidence - senior command and the IIA are notified of the event - the community impact is considered and, where appropriate, actions are taken
+- resources are adequately deployed, including medical aid, welfare, operational and technical support - continuity of command of any ongoing crime-in-action - integrity of process in relation to securing best evidence - senior command and the IIA are notified of the event - community impact is considered and, where appropriate, actions are taken

-For any time delay in the arrival of an IIA or PSD investigator, a command decision should be made as to how, and by whom, the scene should be managed and investigatory issues commenced (for example by appointing an IIO).
+For any time delay in the arrival of an IIA or PSD investigator, a command decision should be made as to how, and by whom, the scene should be managed and investigatory issues commenced (for example, by appointing an IIO.